rubyfu/RubyFu/module_0x1__basic_ruby_kungfu/string.md

 ```

 ## Overwriting Console Output
-It's awesome the have more filixability in your terminal and somethimes we need to do more and with our scripts.
+It's awesome to have more filixability in your terminal and somethimes we need to do more and with our scripts.

-Overwriting console outputs is one is great looking in muture applications so why don't make our application more muture and elegant?!.
+Overwriting console outputs makes our applications less noisy for repeated outputs like counting and loading progresss bars.

 Some application
 ### Create Progress percet